cse4208-wustl/studio10/README.md

    Build and run your program.
 In your answers, show:

    - the output your program produced
-   - the declarations and definitions for the class you wrote
    - the code for your program's `main` function

 3. Remove the contents of `main` except for the statement at the end that returns a success value.